Suman-Chhetri/cv/README.md

-Sure, here's a more fluent and engaging version with emojis added for emphasis:

----

 **Updating my CV** to include recent experiences and skills acquired in the field of software engineering and data science.
 [Download Raw File](https://github.com/Suman-Chhetri/cv)

 **Note:** The following details are not included in the CV but are provided here for context: